stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

     pip install pipenv

-This tool uses the *pip* and virtual environment facilities that are included with Python itself, so it is fully compatible with other Python utilities.
+The Python project now officially recommends pipenv.
+It uses the *pip* and virtual environment facilities that are included with Python itself, so it is fully compatible with other Python utilities.

 The [Python Guide tutorial](http://docs.python-guide.org/en/latest/dev/virtualenvs/) shows you how to work with *pipenv*.